bw-sleeptracker/back-end/README.md

 ### sleep/:id
 #### PUT
 * Requires user to be logged in
-* Requires a valid sleep log id
+* Requires a valid sleep log id for endpoint :id
 * Returns a JSON object containing updated sleep log data

 |Parameters| Description|